pitt-crc/lmod_tracking/README.md

 - A MySQL server is installed and configured with valid user credentials.

 In the sections below you will:

 1. Ensure your log entries are properly formatted
 2. Configure your database connection settings
-3. Migrate your database to the necessary schema
-4. Run the data ingestion
+3. Install and run the `lmod-ingest` commandline utility

 ### Lmod Log Formatting